 Once the heart of Medieval Bristol this small area was originally a walled city.
 Although the Old City walls are long gone it’s still possible to get a vision of what was as laid out by the street pattern and hidden lanes.
 Other than the churches, most of the old buildings were replaced in the Georgian and Victorian era.

-Today trade is still the main focus in Old Bristol and it hums with activity from the many shops, markets, eateries and bars.
+Today trade is still the main focus in Old Bristol and it hums with activity from the many shops, markets, eateries, and bars.
 It is a historic yet quirky area that is buzzing both day and night.
 On a nice day enjoying a drink outside one of the pubs is one of the most fun things to do in Bristol.

 10. Bristol Aquarium